8 Most Common Mobile Developer Resume Mistakes to Avoid (With Examples)

 Instead of leaving out details, cut down on the number of projects.
 Focus on the most recent ones.
 Yes, those from 5 years ago may have been technically interesting, but employers care more about what you’re currently working on, so prioritise that information.

 Are you wasting time sending resumes that are messy and difficult to read?
 Make sure your CV is easy on the eye.
-Many mobile application developers create resumes that are simply not optimized for an employer to quickly scan and read.
+Many mobile application developers create resumes that are simply not optimised for an employer to quickly scan and read.

 A well-written software developer resume covers your most relevant work history and your technical responsibilities.
 It includes the relevant links to showcase the personal and commercial projects you’ve worked on.